deeplyembeddedWP/AutoLightingSystem_ArduinoUNO/README.md

 Download the 'C' file.
 Copy and paste the c code to your Arduino IDE and perform the following steps:

-1. Please visit the "https://deeplyembedded.wordpress.com/2016/10/29/design_embedded_…g_state_machines/" and
+1. Please visit this link : https://deeplyembedded.wordpress.com/2016/10/30/embedded-state-machine-design/
-rig up the circuit as shown in the link.
+ and rig up the circuit as shown.

 2. Compile the software in the Arduino IDE and make sure it compiles sucessfully